apache/pulsar-site/docs/admin-api-topics.md

 non-persistent://tenant/namespace/topic
 ```

+:::note

+Topic naming: due to backward compability, some special characters, eg., "/", is allowed as a part of topic name.
+But we recommended that you should avoid using special characters as a part of topic name.

 ## Manage topic resources
 Whether it is a persistent or non-persistent topic, you can obtain the topic resources through `pulsar-admin` tool, REST API and Java.